 Extended Studies: Winter Term, May Term, Summer & Semester

-DePauw University is committed to providing an education that is challenging within and beyond the classroom.
+DePauw is committed to providing an education that is challenging within and beyond the classroom.
 Through Extended Studies opportunities, students can intensively focus on a particular topic, problem or skill-set, which enhances their liberal arts education.
 Faculty advisers and Hubbard Center advisers work with students to create a plan that draws from Extended Studies opportunities and integrates them into their curricular, professional and personal aspirations.
-In contrast to fall and spring semesters when students must juggle several courses, the Extended Studies program provides students with the opportunity to give their full attention to a single experience.
+In contrast to fall and spring terms when students must juggle several courses, the Extended Studies program provides students with the opportunity to give their full attention to a single experience.

 DePauw students must complete two Extended Studies (ES) experiences, one of which must be during Winter Term or May Term.
 Options for completing the Extended Studies requirement include:

 ➤ An approved co-curricular course, externship, travel, or service learning program

 ➤ A semester-long off-campus study opportunity or internship

 ➤ An independent study, research project or creative project

 All experiences must be pre-approved to count toward the Extended Studies requirement.
 The complete explanation of the graduation requirement can be found here.

 Curricular & Co-Curricular Programs